 At this point it should be fairly obvious that the stigma about community college is completely unfounded – community college is just as legitimate and valuable as a regular school.
 Many people think that you can’t be successful unless you go to a “real” school, but that simply isn’t true.
 Some of the biggest celebrities went to community college including Clint Eastwood, Morgan Freeman, Tom Hanks, and even Steve Jobs.

 Though once considered a luxury, a college education has become a necessity for most higher-level jobs in our modern society.
-What many people fail to realize, however, is that having a degree is more important than where the degree actually comes from – many employers don’t even pay attention to what school a potential employee attended as long as their education and experience is a match.
+What many people fail to realize, however, is that having a degree is more important than where the degree actually comes from – many employers don’t even pay attention to what school a potential employee attended as long as their education and experience are a match.
 If you’re preparing to go to college in the near future, get over the stigma and consider community college as an option.

 Questions?
 Contact us on Facebook. @communitycollegereview